 Looking for a mosquito-free garden?
-We know that plant extracts and oils are effective as mosquito repellents, but some garden plants also help keep pesky insects away.
+We know that plant extracts and oils are effective as mosquito repellents, but there’s a variety of mosquito repelling plants also help keep pesky insects away.

 While we humans may love the sharp and strong smell of basil leaves, that same strong odor is what keeps mosquitoes away, according to Desiree Thomson from Expert Garden Maintenance Services in London.
 Thomson notes that it doesn’t matter what kind of basil you have.
-All types have the same effect on pests.
+All types work well as mosquito repelling plants.

 This leaves you with plenty of choices when designing your garden.
 Basil thrives both in-ground and in pots but needs soil with good drainage.
 It also requires frequent watering and a moderate amount of direct sunlight.